 SustainExTM provides an estimate of the net "impact" that an issuer may create in terms of social and environmental "costs" or "benefits".
-It does this by using certain metrics with respect to that issuer, and quantifying them positively (for example by paying "fair wages") and negatively (for example the carbon an issuer emits) to produce an aggregate notional measure of the relevant underlying issuer's social and environmental "costs", "externalities" or "impacts".
+It does this by using certain metrics with respect to that issuer, and quantifying them positively (for example by paying 'fair wages') and negatively (for example the carbon an issuer emits) to produce an aggregate notional measure of the relevant underlying issuer's social and environmental "costs", "externalities" or "impacts".
 SustainExTM utilises and is reliant on third party data (including third party estimates) as well as Schroders' own modelling assumptions, and the outcome may differ from other sustainability tools and measures.
 Where SustainExTM relies on data and estimates produced by third parties, Schroders seeks to ensure that such data and estimates are accurate, but Schroders cannot and does not warrant the accuracy, completeness and adequacy of such third party data and estimates.
 Like any model, SustainExTM will evolve and develop over time as Schroders continues to assess, refine and add to the metrics and their relative contributions.
 Generating SustainExTM scores involves an element of judgment and subjectivity across the different metrics chosen by Schroders, and accordingly Schroders does not accept any liability arising from any inaccuracy or omission in, or the use of or reliance on, SustainExTM scores.
 As the model evolves, changes made to how metrics are applied may result in changes to the SustainExTM score of any issuer and ultimately the overall fund/portfolio score.
-At the same time, of course, the issuer's SustainExTM may not cover all of a fund/portfolio's holdings from time to time, in which case Schroders may use a range of alternative methods to assess the relevant holding.
+At the same time, of course, the issuer's SustainExTM performance might improve or deteriorate.
+Schroders' proprietary sustainability tools including SustainExTM may not cover all of a fund/portfolio's holdings from time to time, in which case Schroders may use a range of alternative methods to assess the relevant holding.
 In addition, certain types of assets (such as cash and certain equivalent securities) are treated as neutral and are therefore not considered by our proprietary tools.
-Other types of assets such as equity indices and index derivatives may not be considered by our proprietary
+O